 Primary Source: We are Loyal Klansman Song Sheet

-Note: This resource was selected for educators to use to teach about the relationship between the Ku Klux Klan’s white supremacist ideas on immigration and the 1924 immigration and naturalization act.
+Note: This resource was selected for educators to use to teach about the relationship between the Ku Klux Klan’s white supremacist ideas on immigration and the Immigration Act of 1924 (Johnson-Reed Act).
 To use these resources responsibly, please view our teaching ideas, some of which are included in our teaching suggestions for this resource.

-It was culled from the collection of the Indiana State Historical Archives and was selected by Historian Jill Weiss Simins.
+This primary source was culled from the collection of the Indiana State Library by historian Jill Weiss Simins.

 The resources on this website can be used to: